alttch/bma-info/psrt/security.rst

 * Make sure the :ref:`distribution package <psrt_distr>` is installed or :ref:`compile PSRT to use system OpenSSL libraries <psrt_compile>`.

+* Note that PKCS12 can not be used for TLS layer in FIPS-140 mode due to cryptographic functions limitations.
+Use TLS certificates/keys only instead.

 * Enable FIPS-140 mode in the operating system

     * Ubuntu Linux 20.04 LTS: